Skip to content

 Current Testing Approach

-QDash UI currently uses a combination of:
+QDash UI uses a layered testing approach:

-1. Static Analysis - TypeScript type checking and ESLint
+2. Static Analysis - TypeScript type checking and ESLint

-2. Build Verification - Production build validation
+3. Build Verification - Production build validation

-3. Manual Testing - Feature testing in development environment
+4. Manual Testing - Feature testing in development environment

 Testing Pyramid for QDash UI